paganilab/nf-core-reaptec/README.md

 ## Credits

-nf-core/reaptec was originally written by Akiko Oguchi <aoguchi@kuhp.kyoto-u.ac.jp>,Raoul J.P.
-Bonnal <raoul.bonnal@ifom.eu>,Yasuhiro Murakawa <yasuhiro.murakawa@riken.jp>.
+nf-core/reaptec was originally written by Akiko Oguchi
+<aoguchi@kuhp.kyoto-u.ac.jp>,Yasuhiro Murakawa
+<yasuhiro.murakawa@riken.jp> and ported to NextFlow and nf-core from Raoul J.P.
+Bonnal <raoul.bonnal@ifom.eu>.

 We thank the following people for their extensive assistance in the development of this pipeline: